core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Paths with longer segments cannot be advertised with the "docpath" SvcParam and are thus NOT RECOMMENDED for the path to the DoC resource.

-The presentation format value of "docpath" SHALL be a comma-sperated list ({{Appendix A.1 of -svcb}}) of 0 or more docpath-segments.
+The presentation format value of "docpath" SHALL be a comma-separated list ({{Appendix A.1 of -svcb}}) of 0 or more docpath-segments.
 The root path "/" is represented by 0 docpath-segments, i.e., an empty list.
 The same considerations for the "," and "\" characters in docpath-segments for zone-file